 Give it a Theme description to explain what kinds of forms you want to use this theme on (for example ‘use this theme for fun forms only’).
 This is particularly important if you have other users managing your forms.

-Set your theme’s Primary color and Secondary color by either typing Hex codes into the text boxes, or choosing them from the pop-up color pickers.
+Set your theme’s Primary color, Secondary color and Destructive color by either typing Hex codes into the text boxes, or choosing them from the pop-up color pickers.

 Make sure you use accessible colors on your theme so everybody can use your form.
 Check if your colors are accessible here: http://accessible-colors.com/